Anubis-programmer/ANUVerzum/documentation/TECHNICAL_DOCUMENTATION.md

 2. If there is a `child`, return it (go deeper).
 3. Otherwise, call `completeWork(wipFiber)` and return `sibling` or walk up to the parent, completing each ancestor until a sibling is found.

 **`ENOUGH_TIME = 1`** is the minimum remaining time in milliseconds.
-If less than 1 ms remains in the current idle slice, the loop pauses and re-schedules via `requestIdleCallback` — allowing the browser to remain responsive.
+If less than 1 ms remains in the current slice of the synthesized 5 ms [frame budget](#scheduler), the loop pauses and re-schedules via `scheduleWork()` — posting the next macro-task and allowing the browser to remain responsive.

 <h3 id="begin-work">Begin work phase</h3>